Mjxkill/yocto-nxp-debix/sources/meta-nxp-connectivity/README.md

  - ot-client-iwxxx-spi: OpenThread ctrl tool for OpenThread client of the IW612 chipset
  - otbr-agent-iwxxx-spi: OpenThread Border Router agent of the IW612 chipset
  - ot-ctl-iwxxx-spi: OpenThread Border Router ctrl tool of the IW612 chipset
- - ot-daemon-iw610-spi: OpenThread Daemon for OpenThread client of the IW610 chipset
- - ot-client-iw610-spi: OpenThread ctrl tool for OpenThread client of the IW610 chipset
- - otbr-agent-iw610-spi: OpenThread Border Router agent of the IW610 chipset
- - ot-ctl-iw610-spi: OpenThread Border Router ctrl tool of the IW610 chipset
  - otbr-web: OpenThread Border Router web management daemon

 <a name="imx-mpu-platform"></a>

 # i.MX MPU Matter platform

-We currently support 5 i.MX MPU platforms, which are the i.MX93 EVK, i.MX91 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK and the i.MX8ULP EVK.
+We currently support 4 i.MX MPU platforms, which are the i.MX93 EVK, the i.MX8M Mini EVK, the i.MX6ULL EVK and the i.MX8ULP EVK.
 For more details, please refer to the [NXP i.MX MPU Matter Platform](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/mpu-linux-hosted-matter-development-platform:MPU-LINUX-MATTER-DEV-PLATFORM).

 <a name="How-to-build-the-Yocto-image"></a>